Supporting Mater Research

 Kaltin Ferguson is a laboratory and biobank manager with 20 years’ experience in the academic biomedical research sector.
 With a passion for biospecimens research and patient focused care, Kaltin has been responsible for the management of several bioresources within the field of women’s cancer research.
-In his prior role as Pathology and Clinical Coordinator for Mater Research, and under esteemed breast pathologist and Pathology QLD Executive Director, Professor Sunil Lakhani, Katlin helped grow the Brisbane Breast Bank into Australia’s largest repository of breast cancer patient-derived blood, tumour and associated normal tissues.
+In his current role as Pathology and Clinical Coordinator for Mater Research he is responsible for Biobanking in Breast and Gynaecological cancers.
+In his previous role, under esteemed breast pathologist and Pathology QLD Executive Director, Professor Sunil Lakhani, Kaltin helped grow the Brisbane Breast Bank into Australia’s largest repository of breast cancer patient-derived blood, tumour and associated normal tissues.
 He has been involved across all aspects of the biobank operation, including the conception of new research projects, human research ethics and site-specific regulatory approvals (programmatic and sub-projects), public health approval to access patient data, and regular queries to assemble sub-cohorts according to study criteria.

 Dr Jodi Saunus